jamesh21/E-Commerce-API/README.md

 # eCommerce Website

 ## Overview
 This is a full-stack eCommerce website built using **Node.js, Express, React, and PostgreSQL**.
 The application allows users to browse products, add items to the cart, and complete purchases using Stripe for payments.
-The admin panel provides functionality to manage products, users, and orders.
+The admin panel provides functionality to manage products, and users.

 ## Features
 ### User Features